Our Latest Blogs

 The term is Laser-Assisted In Situ Keratomileusis.
 It is a medical procedure that permanently transforms the shape of the cornea and clears the veil of the front of the eye using an excimer laser.

-LASIK surgery involves using a special type of cutting laser that precisely changes the shape of the dome-shaped transparent tissue which is present at the front of an individual’s eye or cornea to enhance their vision.
+LASIK surgery involves using a special type of cutting laser that precisely changes the shape of the dome-shaped transparent tissue that is present at the front of an individual’s eye or cornea to enhance their vision.

 Cause